You can use mediation at any stage of a dispute.

 I work in various locations in and around Dorset, Somerset and Wiltshire and also for Salisbury Family Mediation in Salisbury.

 Each person attends their own Mediation Information Assessment Meeting (MIAM).
 This one-on-one session gives each party in the dispute an opportunity to privately discuss how mediation works, and to ask me as many questions as they need.
 It also enables me to determine whether the particular case is suitable for mediation.
 Each of these meetings lasts up to an hour and they cost £52.50.

-Thereafter, both parties are invited to a joint mediation session, which lasts up to two hours and costs £125 per person.
-Cases that involve finance and property cost £150 each.
+Thereafter, both parties are invited to a joint mediation session, which lasts up to two hours and costs £120 per person.
+Cases that involve finance and property cost £150 per person.

 I am a member of the College of Mediators and of the Family Mediation Council, and have been practising as a Community Mediator for over two years.
 I gained a further qualification in 2018 as a Family Mediator.
 My ongoing work at Citizens Advice means I also understand the complexities of the welfare state, and how this works in relation to relationship and housing issues.
 Prior to this, I worked in a variety of small businesses in London, Dorset and Somerset while bringing up my family.
 I hold a philosophy degree from Bristol University.